Foreign Excellent Raincoat Company: Company

-Trepper financed Grossvogel to the sum of $8000 to create the new business, that was given an unidiomatic name of The Foreign Excellent Raincoat Company. while his employees supplied the other half of the funding, around $8000-$1000 dollars.
+Trepper financed Grossvogel to the sum of $8000 to create the new business, that was given an unidiomatic name of The Foreign Excellent Raincoat Company. while his employees supplied the other half of the funding, around $8000-$1000.
 In December 1938, Grossvogel formed the new company and became commercial director of the new firm.
 The other directors of the firm were his brother-in-law, Louis Kapolowitz, former Belgian consul, Jules Jaspar and two other Belgian businessman.
 Jasper's brother, Henri Jaspar was the former prime minister of Belgium, so Jaspar was seen as the ideal person to direct the company, providing it with a veneer of respectability.
 The business operated in the open and local regulations were followed to the letter.
 Contact with local government officials were maintained to ensure a veneer of respectability.

 At the same time in 1939, Grossvogel spent most of the year travelling around seven major sea ports that were trading with the United Kingdom to establish branches of company and putting in agents to run them.
 The ports were at Oslo, Stockholm, Copenhagen, Hamburg, Wilhelmshaven, Ostend and Boulogne.
 However, owing to local regulations it was difficult to create the type of branch office that was required.
 In fact, only one branch was created in Stockholm.

 In March 1939, in a plan created by Trepper, Grossvogel arranged for Red Army Intelligence agent Mikhail Makarov to become manager of a branch of the raincoat company in Ostend, replacing Grossvogel wife.
 Makarov planned to put a transmitter in the city, to establish communication with an agent in England.
 During the Conquest by the Belgium in May 1940, the Ostend branch of the Raincoat Company was bombed by the Luftwaffe.